The Model Description Language (MDL) is a data driven language for

 Parameters

-must be specified directly afterNAME
+unsorted. sorted or unsorted must be specified

-and before any other parameter.
+directly after NAME and before any other parameter.

-Specifies the branch number to which subsequently defined element identifiers will be assigned.
-The default branch is 1.
+Specifies the branch number to which subsequently defined element

-.
-Chapter Generic Elements describes the element edge definitions for relevant elements.edgeset IDENT
+element edge definitions for relevant elements.

-Copies all edge identifiers found in an existing edge set
+Copies all edge identifiers found in an existing edge set IDENT

 to the current face set.

-Copies all edge identifiers of the edge
+Copies all edge identifiers of the edge Ex of the existing

-Specifies a list of external element identifiers.
-The current edge number will be assigned to these element identifiers until a new edge number is specified (if any).
+number will be assigned to these element identifiers until a new

 Examples

-containing the edge identifiers of the
+Specify the edge set edge1 containing the edge identifiers of the

 edge of a plate patch consisting of 2 by 2 Q4 elements for (default)